-The company's ultimate parent company, ABPJ, is owned (directly or through intermediaries, as set out in note 16 to the accounts) by OMERS Administration Corporation, Canada Pension Plan Investment Board, 9348654 Canada Inc., GIC (Ventures) Pte Limited, Kuwait Investment Authority and Hermes GPE Infrastructure Fund LP, Hermes Infrastructure (SAP I) LP and Hermes Infrastructure (Alaska) LP, acting by their manager Hermes GPE LLP.
+The company's ultimate parent company, ABPJ, with registered address 44 Esplanade, St Helier, Jersey, JE4 9WG, is owned (directly or through intermediaries, as set out in note 17 to the accounts) by Canada Pension Plan Investment Board (incorporated in Canada), 9348654 Canada Inc. (incorporated in Canada), OMERS Administration Corporation (incorporated in Canada), GIC (Ventures) Pte Limited (incorporated in Singapore), Kuwait Investment Authority (incorporated in Kuwait) and Hermes GPE Infrastructure Fund LP (incorporated in the UK), Hermes Infrastructure (SAP I) LP (incorporated in Guernsey) and Hermes Infrastructure (Alaska) LP (incorporated in Guernsey), acting by their manager Hermes GPE LLP (incorporated in the UK).